 Eligibility for financial aid, NCAA Division I sports, etc. may be predicated on different satisfactory progress requirements.
 Information on those requirements should be directed to the appropriate office on campus and should not be confused with this academic policy.

-- The maximum number of credit hours for which an undergraduate student may register in a Fall Semester or Spring Semester, based on her/his academic standing, is as follows:
+- The maximum number of credit hours for which an undergraduate student may register in a Fall Semester or Spring Semester, based on their academic standing, is as follows:

 Schedule Load Good 21 credit hours Warning 16 credit hours Probation 14 credit hours

-- The maximum number of credit hours for which an undergraduate student may register in a regular Summer Session, based on her/his academic standing, is as follows:
+- The maximum number of credit hours for which an undergraduate student may register in a regular Summer Session, based on their academic standing, is as follows:

 Schedule Load Good 16 credit hours Warning 14credit hours Probation 12 credit hours

-- Students who are on probation or probation from dismissal may choose or be required to enroll in GT 2100 This course does not count toward graduation requirements nor would it count against the maximum course loads listed above.
+- Students who are on probation or probation from dismissal are required to enroll in and successfully complete GT 2100 by earning a grade of 'S'.
+This course does not count toward graduation requirements nor would it count against the maximum course loads listed above.

 - A graduate student may register for a maximum of 21 credit hours in a Fall Semester or Spring Semester and a maximum of 16 credit hours during a regular Summer Session.

 - Requests for schedule overloads must be recommended by the student's major school and approved by the Institute Undergraduate Curriculum Committee or Institute Graduate Curriculum Committee, as appropriate.

 - During Phase 1 Registration, the Institute reserves the right to limit undergraduate students to 18 credits maximum for the Fall Semester and Spring Semester and to limit graduate students to less than 21 credit hours depending upon the needs of the program or school.